-Regulated Activity is a legal phrase used to describe specific circumstances where individuals are working or volunteering with children or adults who are at risk because of help or treatment they are receiving.
+A DBS Regulated Activity is a legal phrase used to describe specific circumstances where individuals are working or volunteering with children or vulnerable adults because of help or treatment they are receiving.

 What is a DBS Regulated Activity?